Latest MM News:

 After debuting with 2004’s limited-edition Merge, in 2007 Mark released its acclaimed follow-up New Eye.
 A riveting, impossibly varied 19-track set, New Eye was accurately hailed as “hyper-eclectic” by National Public Radio – and runs the gamut from fiery rockers to gentle ballads, old-school pop, ambient instrumentals, and percolating techno.

-His latest release is but another eclectic offering – Let It Go, which was released at the end of May, 2020.
+His latest release is but another eclectic offering – 62, which was released on his 62nd birthday in January of 2024, and spans 62 tracks, including 21 never-before heard selections.

 And, yet to come… more recording (he has two more albums in the works.)